Updated May 11, 2023

-Difference Between CentOS and Debian
+Difference Between CentOS vs Debian

 CentOS vs Debian are two flavors of Linux operating systems.
 CentOS, as said above, is a Linux distribution.
 It is free and open-source.
-It is enterprise-class – industries can use meaning for server building; it is supported by a large community and is functionally supported by its upstream source, Red Hat Enterprise Linux.
-Debian is a Unix like computer operating system that is made up of open source components.
-It is built and supported by a group of individuals who are under the Debian project.
-Debian uses Linux as its Kernel.
-Fedora, CentOS, Oracle Linux are all different distribution from Red Hat Linux and are variant of RedHat Linux.
-Ubuntu, Kali, etc., are variant of Debian.
-CentOS vs Debian both are used as internet servers or web servers like web, email, FTP, etc.
+It is enterprise-class – industries can use meaning for server building; a large community supports it and is functionally supported by its upstream source, Red Hat Enterprise Linux.
+A group of individuals under the Debian project builds and supports Debian, a Unix-like computer operating system comprising open-source components.

-Key differences between CentOS and Debian
+Key Differences Between CentOS vs Debian

 CentOS vs Debian Comparison Table